garden-of-flowers/garden-of-flowers/README.md

 ## ˗ˏˋ ꒰ hiii .ᐟ.ᐟ ꒱ ˎˊ˗
  ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌
-- ❀𓍢ִ໋˖˚ you can usually find me by spawn but sometimes i'm in the mha area or the library ˚˖𓍢ִ໋❀
+-  you can find me somewhere near spawn, hoyo or mha area
-- ᰔ ⊹˚₊ come sit with me i dont bite! ₊˚⊹ ᰔ
+-  come sit with me i dont bite!
+-  literaly the most awkward person ever (sorry in advance)
-- ₊✿˖˚ ༘working on strawpage!!˚˖✿₊
+-  working on strawpage
 ## ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌